Vestigial twin

-The man on the left is illustrated as vestigial parasitic twins, meanwhile on the right there are two varieties of conjoined twins illustrated.
+The man on the left is illustrated with a vestigial parasitic twin, meanwhile on the right there are two varieties of conjoined twins illustrated.

-A vestigial twin is a form of parasitic twinning, where the parasitic "twin" is so malformed and incomplete that it typically consists entirely of extra limbs or organs.
-It also can be a complete living being trapped inside the host person, however the parasitic twin is anencephalic and lacks consciousness.
+A vestigial twin is a form of parasitic twin.
+They are malformed and incomplete, typically consisting entirely of extra limbs or organs.
+Vestigial twins are always anencephalic and lack consciousness.

-Most vestigial limbs are non-functional, and although they may have bones, muscles, and nerve endings, they are not under the control of the host.
-The limbs can pose problems in redirecting necessary resources such as blood to the nonfunctional limbs while the body lacks these resources.
-Additionally, the presence of six or more digits on the hands and feet (polydactyly) is typically caused by a genetic or chromosomal anomaly and is not considered a case of vestigial twinning.
+Most vestigial limbs are non-functional.
+Although they may have bones, muscles, and nerve endings, they are not under the control of the host.
+These limbs can also cause problems for the dominant twin's body.
+For example, blood may be directed to the parasitic limbs instead of the primary ones, causing the dominant body to suffer from resource shortages.

+The presence of six or more digits on the hands and/or feet (polydactyly) is typically caused by a genetic or chromosomal anomaly and is not considered a case of vestigial twinning.

 Signs and symptoms

 Pictured is a boy that is a vestigial twin.
 He has a parasitic twin's limbs attached to his abdomen.

-Woman who are pregnant do not experience any different symptoms when carrying vestigial twins compared to a normal pregnancy.
+Pregnant women do not experience any different symptoms when carrying vestigial twins than they do in a normal pregnancy.

-Once the fetus is born, the presentation will typically consist of an extra extremity attached to the dominant twins body.
+Once the fetus is born, the presentation will typically consist of an extra extremity attached to the dominant twin's body.
 Only the dominant fetus will be viable.
 The limbs attached will contain nerve endings, bones, and tissue.
-In some cases, the fetus can be born with a attached limb as a "tail."
+In some cases, the fetus can be born with an attached limb as a "tail".
 This tail is the extension of the coccygeal vertebra.
-The parasitic twins limbs can be attached to the dominant twin at more than one location, for example the head, torso, pelvis, buttocks, back, etc.
+The parasitic twin's limbs can be attached to the dominant twin at more than one location, for example, the head, torso, pelvis, buttocks, back, etc.

 Cause

-This phenomenon occurs when a fertilized ovum or partially formed embryo splits incompletely.
-The result is one dominant twin with extra body parts belonging to the vestigial twin.
+Vestigial twinning occurs when a fertilized ovum or partially formed embryo splits incompletely.
+The result is one dominant twin, with extra body parts belonging to the vestigial twin.
 It is also possible for tail-like tissue to form around the sacrum.
 One theory proposes that the usage of teratogenic drugs by the mother may be a factor in the development of vestigial parasitic twins.
-The cause for vestigial twins is still unclear.
+The cause of vestigial twins is still unclear.

-There is no way to prevent this from occurring.
+There is no way to prevent vestigial twinning from occurring.
 This disease is not contagious and occurs rarely in pregnancies.
-There are currently no Centers for Disease Control and Prevention recommendations on this, as this is a rare occurrence.
+There are currently no Centers for Disease Control and Prevention recommendations on this phenomenon, as it is a rare occurrence.